N26 is the most popular fully digital bank in Ireland and they have over 5 million customers globally.

 N26 and Joint Accounts

-One thing that puts some people off using N26 in Ireland is that they don’t currently allow joint accounts.
-You get one N26 Visa debit card and the N26 app can only be activated on one phone.
+One thing that puts some people off using N26 in Ireland is that they don’t currently allow joint or shared accounts.
+You get just one debit card with N26 and the N26 app can only be activated on one phone.

-There are some ways around this to enable an N26 bank account to be used almost like a joint account.
+But there are some ways around this to enable a free N26 bank account to be used almost like a joint account.

 Revolut is also popular in Ireland.
 It is an “electronic money institution